iamfineths/linux/README.md

 - How To Setup System && Serv Quickly?
+- Gateway, include in and out.
+- OpenVPN
+- K8S
-- Gateway
+- MySQL
 - ElasticStack
-- K8S
-- OpenVPN
 - shellScripts
-- MySQL
 - Python